-I started with Flex Physical Therapy in August of 2017 as a tech.
-I am from Fremont Nebraska and graduated from Fremont High School in 2015.
-I started out with an interest in engineering but realized after a hand injury in high school that required physical therapy that’s where my true passion lies.
-I decided to study exercise science with the intent of going on to get my doctorate in physical therapy.
+Matt started with Flex Physical Therapy in August of 2017 as a tech.
+He is from Fremont Nebraska and graduated from Fremont High School in 2015.
+Matt started out with an interest in engineering but realized after a hand injury in high school that required physical therapy that’s where his true passion lies.
+Matt decided to study exercise science with the intent of going on to get my doctorate in physical therapy.

-I love watching basketball, baseball and football.
-My dream is to watch the Green Bay Packers play at Lambeau field and visit every state.
-In my spare time I enjoy reading self development books, working out, golfing and cooking.
-My favorite food is breakfast food, specifically omelets and breakfast burritos.
-I do not like spicy food or Chinese food.
+Matt love watching basketball, baseball and football.
+His dream is to watch the Green Bay Packers play at Lambeau field and visit every state.
+In Matt’s spare time he enjoys reading self development books, working out, golfing and cooking.
+His favorite food is breakfast food, specifically omelets and breakfast burritos but does not like spicy food or Chinese food.

-I believe my background working as a CNA, good work ethic and a passion to do my best is what helps me connect with the patients.
-I look forward to meeting with you and helping you achieve your goals at your physical therapy appointments.
+Matt believes his background working as a CNA, good work ethic and a passion to do my best is what helps him connect with the patients.
+He look forward to meeting with you and helping you achieve your goals at your physical therapy appointments.

 Preston Jager, Tech